TheOdinProject/curriculum/web_development_101/project_installations.md

 If you absolutely can not install Linux to your machine, or if the Virtual Machine is not an option for whatever reason, or you do not have Windows 10, there have been some great online IDE's (Integrated Development Environment) released in the past few years.
 These are similar to Virtual machines, except that they run directly in your browser.
 Of course this means you can log in from any computer and start coding from your browser when you have access to the internet.
 [Cloud9](https://c9.io/) is one of the most popular online IDE's.

 #### Pros
-* You don't have to install anything on your local machine (this can be a con depending on the way you look at it, experience installing and setting stuff up on your local machine can be invaluable)
+* You don't have to install anything on your local machine (this can be a con depending on the way you look at it, experience with installing and setting stuff up on your local machine can be invaluable).
 * Your coding environment will be available from any machine with internet access.
 * These systems typically run a more-or-less full featured linux distro, so you can do all of the things you see in the tutorials and lessons here.

 #### Cons
 * You have to use the text editor that their services provide, which generally are not as good as the text editors you can install locally.
 Atom, sublime text etc.
-* The free tier's of these services have a memory limit, normally 1GB.
+* The free tiers of these services have a memory limit, normally 1GB.
 This can be a major limitation after a while.

 ### What You'll Be Installing